Frequently Asked Questions

 Will I need any money while on the Migrant Trail?

-There is no need for money during the Migrant Trail.
-All meals and sleeping arrangements are paid for by registration fees.
+There is no need for money during the Migrant Trail for meals or sleeping arangements, as those are paid for by registration fees.
 If you plan on purchasing a Migrant Trail t-shirt and did not send your money in with your registration fee, you can purchase one at orientation or at the receiving ceremony on the final day.

 Can the Migrant Trail help me with travel costs or registration fees?